hmchen47/DataScience/AppliedDS-UMich/3-AML/02-Supervised1.md

         + A value of $0$ corresponds to a constant model that predicts the mean value of all training target values.
         + A value of $1$ corresponds to perfect prediction
     + Also known as "__coefficient of determination__"
-    + Demo - Regression model complexity as a function of K
+    + Demo: Regression model complexity as a function of K
         ```python
         fig, subaxes = plt.subplots(1, 2, figsize=(8,4))
         X_predict_input = np.linspace(-3, 3, 50).reshape(-1,1)